 John Hay Whitney, known as Jock to his friends, and his sister Joan Whitney Payson, were two of the most likeable and charming people on the international social scene from the late 1920s through the 1970s.
 Jock Whitney is remembered as one of the greatest gentlemen of his time — generous, bright, warm and friendly.

-After the Second World War, he started an investment fund, run by a friend he’d met in the War, to invest in new ideas of the men coming back from the War.
+After the Second World War, he started an investment fund, run by a friend he’d met in the War, to invest in new ideas for the men coming back from the War.
 He called it Adventure Capital and later dropped the “ad” to coin the now established term: venture capital.
-He was known for his ventures in Hollywood (“Gone With the Wind”), his industrious ventures, as well as being the last publisher of The New York Herald-Tribune.
+He was known for his ventures in Hollywood (Gone With the Wind), his industrious ventures, as well as being the last publisher of The New York Herald-Tribune.

 Like his grandfather, he was also the Ambassador to the Court of St. James (under Eisenhower).
 Married twice, first to a beauty who loved horses more, and finally to Betsey Cushing Roosevelt, daughter of the famous brain surgeon Harvey Cushing — first wife of FDR’s son James, to whom he remained married to the end of his life.